-To ensure adequate monitoring of home EPO therapy, the patient care plan for a beneficiary who is home dialysis patient using EPO in the home must include the following:
+To ensure adequate monitoring of home EPO therapy, the patient care plan for a recipient who is home dialysis patient using EPO in the home must include the following:

-- 1. A review of diet and fluid modification to monitor iron stores and hyperkalemia related to dietary indiscretion or elevated blood pressure; - 2.
-A re-evaluation of the beneficiary's dialysis prescription, taking into account the beneficiary's increased appetite and red blood cell volume; - 3.
-A method of teaching the beneficiary to identify the signs and symptoms of hypotension and hypertension; - 4.
-The decrease or discontinuance of EPO if hypertension is uncontrolled; and - 5.
-A method of follow-up on blood work and a means to keep the physician informed of the results.
+- A review of diet and fluid modification to monitor iron stores and hyperkalemia related to dietary indiscretion or elevated blood pressure, - A re-evaluation of the recipient's dialysis prescription, taking into account the recipient's increased appetite and red blood cell volume, - A method of teaching the recipient to identify the signs and symptoms of hypotension and hypertension, - The decrease or discontinuance of EPO if hypertension is uncontrolled, and - A method of follow-up on blood work and a means to keep the physician • informed of the results.

-If a beneficiary is not competent to use EPO in the home without supervision, and the drug has been prescribed, the dialysis facility should administer the drug.
+If a recipient is not competent to use EPO in the home without supervision, and the drug has been prescribed, the dialysis facility should administer the drug.